Food and the Scottish royal household: Household books and purchasing

+The treasurer's accounts of James IV include payments for spices, including cinnamon, cloves, mace, nutmeg, saffron, and sugar.

 Food for the royal household and others, including a garrison and workers on Inchgarvie, are mentioned in the treasurer's accounts.
 Another branch of royal finance, recorded as the Exchequer Roll series includes references to food, and some food was supplied as rent and feudal duty.
 Most food purchasing, from merchants, or suppliers known as "furnishers" were recorded in household books.
 The exchequer rolls for 1507 record two swans costing 12 shillings bought for a feast, a purchase omitted by mistake from the household books.
 Household books from the reign of James IV in 1511 until the end of the rule of the Earl of Arran as Regent in 1553 survive in the National Archives of Scotland in two series, known as the Liber Domicilli (NRS E31) and Liber Emptorum (NRS E32).
 These are written in Latin.
 The two series duplicate daily summaries of food purchases.
 The Liber Emptorum books also contain lists of extra purchases called "uncosts", including cord to hang poultry in the larder.
 James IV held a banquet for Christmas 1511, inviting a French ambassador.
 Lamb, piglets, quail, plovers, snipe, with young rabbits and a large quantity of calves' foot jelly were served.
 James IV also held banquets on his newly built ships, including the Margaret, at Leith or Newhaven close to Edinburgh.
 There was an Easter banquet at Linlithgow Palace on 11 April 1512.
 One surviving household book is written in Scots, detailing meals at Linlithgow Palace when the infant James V remained there in 1512.
 The two oldest account books were compiled for the Bishop of Caithness, who seems to have accounted for the two households of James IV and his queen consort Margaret Tudor.
 The Bishop bought or collected herring and ling from Lewis, and sold a surplus of fish to merchants in Flanders.